-1. The Atomic Energy Control Board has established a strict licensing system for the distribution and use of prescribed substances.
+1. The Atomic Energy Control Board has established a strict control system for the import, export, possession and use of prescribed substances.
 Under this system, any person or organization proposing to deal in prescribed substances in Canada, in excess of exempt quantities, must apply to the Board, giving details of the prescribed substance and quantity requested, the proposed use, the facilities and protection equipment available and the experience of the user.
-When satisfied, the Board issues a license authorizing the applicant to possess and use the prescribed substance subject to any conditions which the Board deems necessary.
+When satisfied that the use will not impose an undue risk to health, safety, security and the environment, the Board issues a licence authorizing the applicant to possess and use the prescribed substance subject to any conditions which the Board deems necessary.